spectralDNS/shenfun/docs/source/drivencavity.rst

     P = BlockMatrix(bc_mats)

 We now have all the matrices we need in order to solve the Navier Stokes equations.
-However, we also need some work arrays for iterations and arrays to hold the nonlinear term.
-We create these arrays as follows
+However, we also need some work arrays for iterations and we need to assemble the constant boundary contribution to the right hand side

 .. code-block:: text